 Crunching through leaves and admiring the colours of the falling canopy are some of the best moments of autumn.
 Plus, where there is damp, dense woodland, there are also usually mushrooms to spot.
 Make time for getting outdoors to enjoy these fleeting moments and the atmospheric, misty mornings.
 Linger for longer with a hot cup of tea or coffee from a flask.

-Visiting an arboretum is an ideal way to enjoy the autumnal colours – some of the most most celebrated are Westonbirt in Gloucestershire, The Yorkshire Arboretum and Winkworth Arboretum in Surrey.
+Visiting an arboretum is an ideal way to enjoy the autumnal colours – some of the most most celebrated in the UK are Westonbirt in Gloucestershire, The Yorkshire Arboretum and Winkworth Arboretum in Surrey.

 Spend Evenings by Candlelight

 It’s helpful to switch to softer, warmer lights an hour or two before bed, signalling to your body that it’s time to wind down.
 Candles give off a much warmer light and can help encourage calm.
 Take a bath, read, or dine by candlelight and enjoy the soft glow of the flickering flame.
 Just remember to opt for toxic-free candles, avoiding paraffin wax based products for a more sustainable choice.

 New to the slow living movement?
 Read more on how to slow down.